princesust/react-redux-ddd/README.md

 I skipped some features like creating a book to have more time to do new ones.
 I've created a pagination with a infinit loader button that keeps loading books by the offset.
 Also, added a theme structure and attached to the styled components making them follow a contract.
 I've also added loaders for better feedback experience.

 ### Lightouse
-I've got really good scores on SEO, Best Practices and Accessibility (100/100) all of them
+I've got really good scores on SEO, Best Practices and Accessibility (100/100) in almost all of them

 ![Lighthouse scores](/docs/images/scores.png?raw=true)